Skip to content

 MCP Tools Reference

-debug_hub.compact_context Build a bounded handoff context pack for agent resume
+compact_context Build a bounded context pack for agent resume

-An agent hitting a repeated error can now:
+An agent that hits an error can now:

 1. Call search_logs with { level: "error", since: <5 minutes ago> }

-2. Get back the exact error messages and their trace IDs
+2. Find the exact error messages and their trace IDs

-3. Call get_trace on the relevant trace to see the full span tree
+3. Call get_trace to see the full execution path

 Architecture

-debug-hub is a single Node.js binary that packs four components:
+debug-hub is a single Node.js binary with four integrated components:

-HTTP API Receives logs from SDKs, serves search/stats endpoints
+HTTP API Receives logs from SDKs, provides search/stats endpoints

-MCP Server Exposes log/trace tools plus session, event, health, timeline, and compact context tools for coding agents
+MCP Server Exposes log/trace, session, event, health, timeline, and compact-context tools to coding agents

-Embedded Web UI Dark-themed dashboard with log search, trace viewer, SSE live feed
+Embedded Web UI Dark-themed dashboard with log search, trace viewer, and SSE live feed

-File Storage JSONL files under ~/.debug-hub/ — directly readable
+File Storage JSONL files under ~/.debug-hub/ — readable with cat/grep

 Design Decisions

 No database dependency.
 Storage is JSONL files on disk.
-This means: - Zero setup beyond npm install - Agents can bypass the API and read files directly - No daemon, no Docker, no connection strings
+This means: - Zero configuration beyond npm install - Agents can read files directly, bypassing the API - No daemon, no Docker, no connection strings

 MCP-first, HTTP-second.
-The MCP tool definitions share the same storage layer and are co-designed with the HTTP API.
+MCP tool definitions and the HTTP API share the same storage layer and are co-designed.

-SSE for the dashboard.
-New log entries broadcast via Server-Sent Events — no WebSocket complexity, no polling overhead.
+Dashboard uses SSE.
+New log entries are broadcast via Server-Sent Events — no WebSocket complexity, no polling overhead.

 • Python SDK — for the broader AI/ML agent ecosystem